menuclose

 Trading platforms and tools

-Saxo vs Trading 212: both brokers support a free demo account for paper trading, offer their own in-house platforms, and provide web-based trading with the ability to place orders directly from charts.
-Saxo also offers a Windows desktop download, while Trading 212 does not.
+Saxo and Trading 212 both provide simulated (paper) trading with free demo accounts, plus proprietary platforms you can use in your browser.
+You can place orders directly from charts on both.
+Saxo also offers a Windows desktop download, which Trading 212 does not.
 Neither broker supports copy trading or third-party platforms like MetaTrader 4 (MT4) or MetaTrader 5 (MT5).
+Both include technical indicators and watchlist features to help you analyze markets and track instruments.

 Feature Saxo logoSaxo